Ethics Committee

 Members of the Ethics Committee are senior and experienced practitioners from the counselling and psychotherapy field.
 Through their membership of the Ethics Committee, committee members make a substantial contribution, on a voluntary basis, to ethical standards within the counselling and psychotherapy profession in Australia.

-Download the Position Description - Ethics Committee Chair
+Meet the Ethics Committee

 Dr Kathryn Imray